The Most Overlooked Hiring Strategy to Find Great Talent

 Read that statement again, “We should always be in recruiting mode.”
 I’m not saying you should be on a permanent hiring spree that risks your cash flow and profitability, rather I’m suggesting that since talent is likely the most difficult ingredient for you to secure over the long term to help you grow, you should always be investing a portion of your top resources of time and attention to be building a network of potential future hires.

 Imagine you were a professional sports team, how would you approach securing the talent you need to win championships?
-Simple, you’d do three things:
+Simple, you’d do three things in your hiring strategy:

 First, you’d catalog all the best talent in your industry and build relationships with the top people so that if ever they became disenchanted with their current company, you’d know, and could potentially hire them.
 This is exactly how one of our business coaching program clients found his current COO Chris.
 He had built a strong relationship with Chris over the prior two years at industry gatherings, so when Chris saw some things inside his company that made him nervous about his personal future, he approached our client about coming to work for him.
 Not only was Chris a proven quantity, but he brought with him over a decade of experiences and contacts to immediately create massive value at his new company.